Artist Biographies

 Elvis Pietrzak

-Elvis is so excited to be taking part in Dance Distinctive!
-He previously performed with City Ballet of Boston in their production of Ballet Banquet this last spring and in Urban Nutcracker this past December.
+Elvis is so excited to be taking part in Tradition, Reimagined!
+He has previously performed with City Ballet of Boston in Ballet Banquet, Dance Distinctive, and Urban Nutcracker.
 He’s currently a student at the Boston Conservatory, pursuing a BFA in Contemporary Dance.

 Brian Washburn